SnowKhat/White-Shield-Plugin/README.md

 ## The start of the Journey
-After connectiong my github to my Desktop App and creating a folder to start the process, it looked like this
+After connecting my github to my Desktop App and creating a folder to start the process, it looked like this

 <p align="center">
   <img src="assests/1st_photo.png"